ktmeaton/ncov-recombinant/docs/notes/Notes_v0.5.0.md

-# v0.4.3
+# v0.5.0

-This is a XXX release with the following changes:
+This is a major release with the following changes:

 ## Validation